synaq/api-quick-start/README.md

 To determine which fields require information, the general use GET endpoint for domains may be used with the given domain GUID, and the `fields` object may be inspected.

-**Note**: The endpoint also exposes a legacy `service_fields` object, which was used in a previous mechanism for retreiving information passed back from the services.
+*Note:* The endpoint also exposes a legacy `service_fields` object, which was used in a previous mechanism for retreiving information passed back from the services.
 Please do no confuse that object for `fields` as described above.

 ```
 GET /api/v1/domains/{domain-guid}.json
 ```

-**Sample Response for a bidirectional Securemail domain (abbreviated):**
+*Sample Response for a bidirectional Securemail domain (abbreviated):*

 ```
 {